Advocacy Director

 The Opportunity

-The Advocacy Director provides vision and direction for the organization's public policy advocacy.
+The Advocacy Director provides vision and direction for its public policy advocacy.
 Grounded in a comprehensive view of the civil rights and civil liberties landscape in Louisiana, the Advocacy Director is responsible for developing the organization’s advocacy infrastructure and advancing the organization’s policy priorities through short- and long-term campaigns at the state, municipal, or parish level.
 Our Advocacy Director is a strategic and dynamic relationship builder who is comfortable in any room and understands how to pool influence from across the political spectrum and organize community members to take action.
 They will collaborate internally and externally to develop sustained and scalable advocacy strategies involving legislative, political, legal, communications, and organizing tactics.

 Responsibilities